andifalk/secure-development-on-kubernetes/step0-linux-container-basics/README.md

 ## Privilege Escalation

-_Privilege escalation_ happens when a user is extending his/her privileges beyond the privileges hi/she was supposed to have and to take actions that the user shouldn’t be permitted to take.
+_Privilege escalation_ happens when a user is extending his/her privileges beyond the privileges hi/she was supposed to have.
+Then a user can take actions that shouldn’t be permitted to take.
 To escalate privileges, attackers takes advantage of a system vulnerability or misconfiguration.

 Usually, the attacker starts as a non-privileged user and wants to gain root privileges on the